pdas34982-lab/Wheather_web/README.md

-# Wheather_web
+# WheatherAPP
-it is made from html, css and js
+It is a website where you can search city it will show you weather for the following city and it was made from html, css and js

 Have features like:-
 City Search,